-Currently the IFRS endorsed by the EU are not substantively different from the regulations adopted by the International Accounting Standards Board (IASB), except for the following new standards, the amendments of existing standards and new interpretations, which had not been endorsed by the EU as of the date of publication of the financial statements:
+Currently the IFRS endorsed by the EU are not substantively different from the regulations adopted by the International Accounting Standards Board (IASB), except for the following new standards, the amendments of existing standards and new interpretations, which had not been endorsed by the EU as of the date of publication of the financial statements.

+Amendments of IAS 1 Presentation of financial statements - Classification of Liabilities as

-- IFRS 17 Insurance contracts, including the amendments of IFRS 17 (to be applied to reporting periods beginning on or after 1 January 2023); - Amendments of IFRS 3 Business combinations; IAS 16 Property, plant and equipment; IAS 37 Provisions, Contingent Liabilities and Contingent Assets - Annual improvements (to be applied to reporting periods beginning on or after 1 January 2022); - Amendment of IAS 1 Presentation of financial statements Classification of Liabilities as Current or Non-current (to be applied to reporting periods beginning on or after 1 January 2023); - Amendments of IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 interest rate benchmark reform - Phase 2 (to be applied to reporting periods beginning on or after 1 January 2021); - Amendments of IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in associates and joint ventures" - sale or transfer of assets between the investor and its associates and joint ventures (the effective date has been postponed for an indefinite time while the research project arrives at a conclusion regarding the equity method).
+Current or Non-current (to be applied to reporting periods beginning on or after 1 January 2023);

+Amendments of IAS 1 Presentation of financial statements and IFRS Practice Statement 2 - Disclosure of Accounting Policies (to be applied to reporting periods beginning on or after 1 January 2023);

+IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors - Definition of Accounting Estimates (applicable to reporting periods beginning on or after 1 January 2023),

+Amendments of IAS 12 Income Taxes - Deferred Tax related to Assets and Liabilities arising from a Single Transaction (to be applied for reporting periods beginning on or after 1 January 2023).

+Amendments of IFRS 17 Insurance Contracts - Initial application of IFRS 17 and IFRS 9 - Comparative information (to be applied to reporting periods beginning on or after 1 January 2023);

+Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in associates and joint ventures - sale or transfer of assets between the investor and its associates and joint ventures (the effective date has been postponed for an indefinite time while the research project arrives at a conclusion regarding the equity method),

+IFRS 14 Regulatory Deferral Accounts (to be applied for reporting periods beginning on or after 1 January 2016) - The European Commission adopted a decisions that it will not apply the endorsement process to the present interim standard and to wait for the final version of the standard instead.

-The implementation of these amendments, new standards and interpretations would have no material effect on the individual report of PannErgy Plc.
+The implementation of these amendments, new standards and interpretations would have no material impact on the Group's consolidated/unconsolidated financial statements.